alyssais/forks_ahead/README.md

 Where `<owner>` is the owner of the base repository and `<repo>` is the name of the base repository.

+### Authentication

+GitHub's anonymous rate limits probably won't be enough for this tool to work correctly on a repository of any popularity, so you will probably need to authenticate with GitHub.

+#### Token Authentication

+Create an [OAuth token](https://github.com/blog/1509-personal-api-tokens) with `repo` permissions (`private_repo` is required to access private repositories), and set it as the `FORKS_AHEAD_GITHUB_TOKEN`.
+This is the preferred way of authenticating.

+#### Basic Authentication

+Set your GitHub login as the `FORKS_AHEAD_GITHUB_LOGIN` environment variable and your GitHub password as `FORKS_AHEAD_GITHUB_PASSWORD`.

+This will not work if you have two-factor authentication enabled on your GitHub account.

 ### Sample

 ```sh